mattetti/merb-book/book-content/en/3-interacting-with-the-database/2-dm-schema.markdown

 and then

     rake db:automigrate
-And you should have db all happy.
+And you should have the db all happy.
+For more info on migrations, see the [migrations page](/interacting-with-the-database/dm-migrations)